wlc714/UTC-5440-Assignment_2/README.md

 ```

 # 6. Display Results
-Save and show the results from best to worst ranked by validation accuracy:
+Save and show the results from best to worst, ranked by validation accuracy:

 ```python
 for epoch in range(200):